sebasvila/VentiladorUPCManresa/README.md

 ## Project structure

-* libvent: The base software library of the project.
+* libaire: The base software library of the project.
 It's written in C and assumes no underlaying software other than AVR libc and protothreads.
+Interruptions should only be used inside this level.

+* libdev: The devices and other peripherals library which are based on libaire.

 * vcontrol: The control software of the ventilator unit.
-Builds on top of libvent and the specific hardware of the ventilator.
+Builds on top of libaire and libdev, which are the specific hardware of the ventilator.
   It is in charge of the user interface of the system and the control of the motor.

 * golfes: A directory that contains old materials of historical value